bugeats/react-routes-dub/README.md

 That single dependency is important. [path-to-regexp](https://github.com/pillarjs/path-to-regexp) is used by Express to parse path strings, and now you can use it for your client-side routes.

+Why you might use it:

-- All configuration takes place in a single file.
+- All configuration takes place in a single file, using plain JS.
 - Uses the [React Context API](https://reactjs.org/docs/context.html) for minimum fuss.
 - Routes are **named**, as they should be.

+Why you might skip it:

+- Browser only.
+Not for React Native, React VR, or anything else like that.
+-

 # Installation

     yarn add react-routes-dub

+or

+    npm install --save react-routes-dub

 # Usage